bashkimereqi100/homework-nine/README.md

 # homework-nine
 Good Readme Generator

-A README is a text file that introduces and explains a project.
+A Good README is a text file that introduces and explains a project.
 It contains information that is commonly required to understand what the project is about.